 Outdoor spaces are designed to meet the needs of the hospital staff as well as patients and visitors.
 The viewing garden, enclosed by gabion walls, contains seat walls and water features that create a space in which visitors can reflect and relax.
 The garden, entered on the ground floor, can also be viewed from inside through an adjacent 2-story glass wall.
 Other outdoor seating areas have space for small to large groups as well as single occupants.
 All outdoor spaces share common furnishings and materiality.

-Situated within the historic State Capitol Park and located directly across the street from the State Capitol entrance, this existing memorial is slated for embellishment.
-The original monument, a lone soldier known as “El Soldado”, was dedicated to honor the devotion, dedication, and sacrifice of California’s Latino Veterans to state and country.
-Quadriga was retained by the California Mexican American Veteran’s Beautification and Enhancement Committee to develop a design which will compliment and elevate the presence of “El Soldado.”
+Situated within the historic State Capitol Park and located directly across the street from the State Capitol entrance, the original monument, a lone soldier known as “El Soldado” dedicated to honor California’s Latino Veterans, was in need of enhancement.
+Quadriga was retained by the California Mexican American Veteran’s Beautification and Enhancement Committee to develop a design which complimented and elevated the presence of “El Soldado.”
 The memorial experience is a self-guided sequence beginning with recognition of the Society of War Mothers who commissioned the creation of the memorial in the 1950s.
 A large circular plaza surrounds the monument, allowing for access to the monument and provides gathering and contemplative spaces for visitors.

 Rohnert Park, CA

 Situated in the northeast quadrant of the Sonoma State University campus, adjacent to Copeland Creek, this facility occupies nearly 50 acres.
 The Green Music Center includes two primary performance venues: a 1,400-seat concert hall and a 300-seat recital hall.
 The facility will be home to performances by the Santa Rosa Symphony and host performances by the San Francisco Symphony, the Bach Choir, and SSU’s varied musical programs.